John G. Schmitz: Military service

+Career in the California State Senate

 After leaving the Marines, Schmitz took a job as an instructor in philosophy and political science at Santa Ana College.
 He also became active in the John Birch Society.
 His views attracted the attention of wealthy Orange County conservatives such as fast-food magnate Carl Karcher, sporting goods heir Willard Voit and San Juan Capistrano rancher Tom Rogers.
+His personal appearance, in particular the pencil mustache, led to remarks that he was a strong lookalike of David Niven.
+While his academic career was mainly teaching teenagers and older adults, Schmitz had been noted for working well with children, and used this to his advantage by working part-time at Disneyland as a "Cobblestone Cop".

-They helped him win election to the California Senate in 1964 from a district in Orange County.
-His views were very conservative even by the standards of Orange County.
+With their help, Schmitz managed to defeat 74th State Assemblyman Bruce Sumner for the 35th district of the California State Senate, which had been vacated by John A. Murdy Jr, who much like Sumner, was part of the moderate to liberal wing of the California Republican Party.
+His views were very right-wing even by the standards of Orange County.
 Schmitz once joked that he had joined the John Birch Society in order to court the moderate vote in Orange County.
 He opposed sex education in public schools.
 He believed citizens should be able to carry loaded guns in their cars.
 He was also critical of the civil unrest that characterized the mid-1960s.
 He called the Watts riots of 1965 "a Communist operation," and a year later sponsored a bill, which failed to pass, to investigate the backgrounds of teachers suspected of Communist affiliations.
 He also believed that state universities should be sold to private corporations as a curb against student protests.

+Schmitz wrote the foreword for None Dare Call It Conspiracy, a book written by Gary Allen, a self-described former "Americans for Democratic Action liberal", speechwriter for 1968 American Independent Party candidate George Wallace and fellow John Birch Society member.
+Schmitz believed in Allen's conspiracy that socialists planned to set up a one-world government where they would control the banks, natural resources, commerce, finances and transportation, as well as the idea of Richard Nixon being an agent of the Rockefeller family, who, in Allen's opinion, had financed the Bolshevik Revolution.